marcodiiga/marcodiiga.github.io/_posts/2015-08-08-connected-components.markdown

       data[node].discoveryTime = discoveryTimeGlobal;
       data[node].component = discoveryTimeGlobal;
       ++discoveryTimeGlobal;
-      currentComponent.push(node); // Add it to the current component stack (useful to
+      currentComponent.push(node); // Add it to the current component stack (useful
-                                   // track back and print the nodes in a component) data[node].onStack = true; // Mark it as on the stack (needed to check for cycles) data[node].visited = true;
+                                   // to track back and print the nodes in a component) data[node].onStack = true; // Set it on the stack (needed to check for cycles) data[node].visited = true;

       for (auto succ : adjacencyList[node]) {